Le Vert de Maisons station

-Le Vert de Maisons (/fr/) is a railway station in Maisons-Alfort and Alfortville, Val-de-Marne, Île-de-France, France.
+Le Vert de Maisons (/fr/; 'The Green of Houses') is a railway station in Maisons-Alfort and Alfortville, Val-de-Marne, Île-de-France, France.
 The station was opened on 28 May 1955 and is on the Paris–Marseille railway.
-The station is served by Paris' express suburban rail system, the RER.
-In the future, Paris Metro Line 15 will stop here.
+The station is served by Paris's express suburban rail system, the RER (Line D).
+In the future, Line 15 of the Paris Metro will stop here.
 The train services are operated by SNCF.

-Train services
+RER D

 The station is served by the following service(s):